hsharriman/3dprogramming-fractals/exercises/ex2/README.md

 ## Instructions

 Fill in the missing functions in the starter code provided in `fractal.html`.
-You should be able to adjust the recursion depth by adjusting one variable and reloading the webpage.
+You should be able to adjust the recursion depth by using the provided slider on the webpage within the browser, without refreshing the page.
 You may copy/paste your turtle graphics class from exercise 1 into `fractal.html` to get started.